-Students are encouraged to speak with Examination Committee Members about questions they may have as they prepare for their examinations.
+Students are encouraged to speak with Examination Committee Members or the T&T office (phurter@ucf.edu) about questions they may have as they prepare for their examinations.
 If practice examinations are used by a committee, actual examination questions will be sufficiently different to ensure rigor and fairness.
 All actual examination questions will be written by the entire examination committee, and will be retained by the committee, with final copies also provided to the Program Director.

-Scheduling your Candidacy Exams
+Scheduling Your Candidacy Exams